Meeshkan/katacoda-scenarios/introduction/intro.md

 In this playground environment, you'll go from Unmock newbie to Unmock ninja in less than fifteen minutes.
-By the end, you'll have seen the most important and useful Unmock techniques that you can apply to your own project.
-Simply click **Start Scenario** above to get started!
+By the end, you'll have seen the most important and useful Unmock techniques that you can apply right away to your own project.
+Simply click **Start Scenario** below to get started!